 If a hacker steals your customers’ personal information, you may have a nightmare on your hands.
 You could be responsible for notifying the affected customers, which isn’t inexpensive (not to mention that they’re probably not going to be too happy about the situation.)
 Then there are the costs of possibly offering identity theft monitoring to those impacted and the potential for legal action.
 Cyber liability insurance can help you with those expenses.

 Third-party system damage:

 It sounds almost too out-there to be true, but cyber extortion happens – and it’s fast becoming a favorite of cybercriminals.
 Cyber extortion is when a hacker takes over your computer system and essentially takes your files hostage, either by encrypting them or blocking your access to the computer.
 They’ll demand payment to return your files.
 Talk about taking the direct approach.
 Anyways, cyber extortion is not only exceedingly rude, it can lead to a host of expenses for your business.
 Those include loss of revenue and rebuilding if the hacker messed with the files or website before you got them back.
-But cyber liability can swoop in and save the day.
+But cyber liability could swoop in and save the day.